What is an Online Patient Portal and Why Your Clinic Needs One?

 Due to the scarcity of internal IT resources and the wish to comply with security regulations, many healthcare organizations use third-party vendors to build their online patient portals.
 However, you should be aware that if a vendor commits violations, you won’t be exempt from penalties.
-Healthcare providers should sign a HIPAA Business Associate Agreement (BAA) with their vendors in order to allay compliance concerns.
+Healthcare providers should sign a HIPAA Business Associate Agreement (BAA) with their vendors to allay compliance concerns.

 Online patient portal features